imranpollob/slugcopy/README.md

     --no-lowercase                 Don’t make the slug lowercase [Default: true] --no-decamelize                Don’t convert camelCase to separate words [Default: true] --preserve-leading-underscore  If your string starts with an underscore, it will be preserved in the slugified string [Default: false]
+    --no-copy                      Don't copy the slug to the clipboard [Default: false]

   Examples
     $ slugcopy Déjà Vu!